-I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP)
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP)

 Bsc, PGDip, MBACP (Accred)